ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 5. Total number of obtained temporal k-core in query

 ## Reproduction
+Hardware:Windows10 x64 machine with 64 gigabytes memory and 20 gigabytes space.

 To facilitate reproduction of experiments in paper, we create two customized packages which contains VS2019 project and testcases for experiments.
 The link is shared below:

 **link**: https://pan.baidu.com/s/1cCG0jOofbi1jW1-2XmGxbw